gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Consistent task execution for configuration cache hit and configuration cache miss builds

-When the configuration cache is enabled and Gradle is able to locate a compatible configuration cache entry for the requested tasks, it loads the tasks to run from the cache entry and runs them a so-called 'isolated' tasks.
-Isolated tasks are able to run in parallel (subject to dependency constraints).
+When the [configuration cache](userguide/configuration_cache.html) is enabled and Gradle is able to locate a compatible configuration cache entry for the requested tasks, it loads the tasks to run from the cache entry and runs them as so-called 'isolated' tasks.
+Isolated tasks are able to run in parallel by default, subject to dependency constraints.

 When Gradle is unable to locate a configuration cache entry to use, it runs the 'configuration' phase to calculate the set of tasks to run and then stores these tasks to a new cache entry.
 In previous versions, Gradle would then run these tasks directly.
 However, as these tasks are not isolated, they would not run in parallel.